tiflash/debugclient-py/README.rst

 1. Edit the file tests/env.cfg

    a.
-Enter the full path to your ccs installation under `ccs`
+Enter the full path to your ccs installation under ``ccs``
    b.
-Enter the required device information (see tests/resources/cc13x0/README.rst
+Enter the required device information (see `tests/resources/cc13x0/README.rst <tests/resources/cc13x0/README.rst>`_
       for what's required)

 2. Configure the test setup